pipobscure/pipobscure/_posts/2016-09-07-atheistcartoons-theists-sometimes-react-with.markdown

 ---
 layout: post
-title: "> If it’s safe for you to do so, make some noise."
+title: "If it’s safe for you to do so, make some noise."
 date: 2016-09-07 17:30:34 Z
 tags: []
 ---